Pros and Cons of Third Party Sales Leads

-If your website is efficient, and can readily generate sales leads from search traffic, then your set.
-However this is not always the case, in-fact, very few websites are designed as a sales lead conversion hot-spot.
+If your website is efficient, and can readily generate sales leads from search traffic, then you’re set.
+However this is not always the case; in-fact, very few websites are designed as a sales lead conversion hot-spot.
 That’s okay, here is how SharpNet can help.

 SharpNet can develop a custom search-base solution to help you generate high-quality inbound sales leads.
 Through SEO and PPC management, we can attract prospects who are actively seeking the services and products that you provide.
 Search-based traffic is the highest-quality internet based traffic, yielding superior sales lead conversion rates vs. all other traffic sources.

 If your website is dated or dysfunctional, we can build a new website at a very competitive price to help boost traffic conversion rates and the overall user experience for your website visitors.
 SharpNet strongly recommends that you accept the sales leads both through both your website and telephone.
 The website can be constructed so that a phone number is emphasized, generating a high-converting warm phone lead.
 Phone-based warm leads, generated through your website, may account for as much as 30%-40% of all the sales leads generated through SEO & PPC.